Reviews, Best Prices, Comparisons, Expert Buying Guides

 Katzroy

-Katzroy is an interesting surname, possibly hinting at a blend of different cultural influences.
-“Katz” is a common surname of Jewish origin, meaning “priest,” while “Roy” is of French origin, meaning “king.”
-This combination might suggest a duality in Sazh’s character, embodying both wisdom and authority.
-Sazh’s role as a father figure within the group and his personal quest to save his son, Dajh, further emphasize these traits.
+Katzroy is peculiar surname that indeed, may be a sign of a mixture of different cultural backgrounds.
+The first part “Katz” is a well-known surname of Jewish origin, which translates to “priest,” while the second part “Roy” is of French origin, translating to “king.”
+This blending may point to a contradiction in Sazh’s personality, being both wise and powerful at the same time.
+Sazh is a father figure for the group and at the same time, is on a personal mission to save his son, Dajh, which strengthens these qualities even more.

 Hope Estheim